Science for Children

 Caterpillars

 All a caterpillar does is eat, so it is very important to collect the leaves that you found it eating for food.
 Caterpillars collected in the spring will finish their cycle in a month or so.
-Fall caterpillars will not hatch out of thier pupa stage until the following spring.
+Fall caterpillars will not hatch out of their pupa stage until the following spring.
 Make sure that you add a stick to your jar and that you keep a fresh supply of leaves until they have gone into their pupa stage.
 Leave a wet cotton ball in the jar.
 They need moisture in order to hatch.
 After your butterfly or moth has hatched, let it go.

 Celery Changing Color - Anita N. in Rockford